parf/spartan-test/README.md

 SAMPLE TEST
 -----------
-   type *spartan-test --example*  to see sample text
+   type *spartan-test --example*  to see sample test

 AUTHOR
 ------